Lattice (order): As partially ordered set

 It follows by an induction argument that every non-empty finite subset of a lattice has a least upper bound and a greatest lower bound.
 With additional assumptions, further conclusions may be possible; see Completeness (order theory) for more discussion of this subject.
 That article also discusses how one may rephrase the above definition in terms of the existence of suitable Galois connections between related partially ordered sets—an approach of special interest for the category theoretic approach to lattices, and for formal concept analysis.

 Given a subset of a lattice, $H \subseteq L,$ meet and join restrict to partial functions – they are undefined if their value is not in the subset $H.$ The resulting structure on $H$ is called a partial lattice.
 In addition to this extrinsic definition as a subset of some other algebraic structure (a lattice), a partial lattice can also be intrinsically defined as a set with two partial binary operations satisfying certain axioms.

 As algebraic structure

-A lattice is an algebraic structure $(L, \vee, \wedge)$, consisting of a set $L$ and two binary, commutative and associative operations $\vee$ and $\wedge$ on $L$ satisfying the following axiomatic identities for all elements $a, b \in L$ (sometimes called absorption laws):
+A lattice is an algebraic structure $(L, \vee, \wedge)$, consisting of a set $L$ and two binary, commutative and associative operations $\vee$ and $\wedge$ on $L$ satisfying the following axiomatic identities (sometimes called absorption laws) for all elements $a, b \in L$ :